mit-crpg/OpenMOC/_sources/devguide/style_guide.txt

    }

+.. _code_comments:

 -------------
 Code Comments
 -------------

-OpenMOC uses doxygen_ for automated generation of Application Programming Interface (API_) documentation based upon code comments.
-Please adhere to the doxygen standard for code comments in both C/C++ and Python source code.
+OpenMOC uses Doxygen_ for automated generation of Application Programming Interface (API_) documentation based upon code comments.
+Please adhere to the Doxygen standard for code comments in both C/C++ and Python source code.
 In particular,

-* **C/C++ functions** should be preceded by doxygen-style comments as illustrated in the following code snippet:
+* **C/C++ functions** should be preceded by Doxygen-style comments as illustrated in the following code snippet:

 .. code-block:: c